JiarongGu/ReactCoreTemplate/README.md

 # ReactCoreTemplate
-Example for .net core, React + Redux + Typescript + Server Rendering + Code Split
+Example for .Net Core + React + Redux + Typescript + Server Rendering + Code Split
+Using creat-react-app (react-script) with react-app-rewired

 hope this can help someone who is seeking for .net core + react

 ## Getting Started